dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 [!code-csharp[Main](calling-a-web-api-from-a-net-client/sample/client/Program.cs?name=snippet_prod)]

 This class matches the data model used by the web API.
 An app can use **HttpClient** to read a `Product` instance from an HTTP response.
-The app doesn't have to write much deserialization code.
+The app doesn't have to write any deserialization code.

 <a id="InitClient"></a>
 ## Create and Initialize HttpClient